VAN RUTH® CEMENTING AND WEDGING BOTTOM PACKER

 The CWBP is placed by pumping through the drill string and locks in the drill hole upon leaving the rods.
 Further compression of the packer will seal off the drill hole.

 Spot Cementing: For bridging and spot cementing the CWBP is inserted and pumped down an open rod string with either cement or water depending on the intended use.
 Spring loaded slips grab the wall of the drill hole upon leaving the rod string and the tapers of the plug body and slips lock the plug in location.
 A high pump pressure reading and relief valve discharge indicates the plug has locked in the hole with the upper portion of the plug still in the rods.
 Slowly raising the rods while maintaining a positive fluid pressure will complete the setting process.
 A drop to open hole pressure indicates the plug has left the rods and is ready for operations to follow.
+Multiple CWBPs can be set with a single pull of rods out of the hole.
+As only one rod trip is required no time is lost due to tripping the rods.
+The time savings using this method are considerable.
 The CWBP may be drilled out after cementing if required.

 Wedging: For wedging with Hall-Rowe type wedges, the CWBP is inserted and pumped down to required location with water and set.
 A wooden plug is placed on top of the CWBP and the wedge is lowered and set in position before the wooden plug has time to expand, the wedge is then cemented in to prevent vibration and branch hole drilling operations can commence.

-Zone Isolation: Highly effective zone isolation can be achieved by setting a CWBP along with a good quantity of cement, one placed above and another below the zone.
+Zone Isolation: Highly effective zone isolation can be achieved by setting a CWBP above and another below the zone.
 The CWBP is also highly effective in preventing cross contamination by inflow from drill holes.

 Pressure grouting: CWBP are also used together with SSGP to facilitate a vast range of operations.
 The CWBP is set with a good quantity of cement at the bottom of the zone while the SSGP is subbed to the rodstring above the zone for pressure grouting specific fault zones, fortifying unstable formations, facilitating permeability testing and so on.
-Both types of packer can be drilled out after cementing if required.
+See also the PTGP All types of packer can be drilled out after cementing if required.

 **Do not lower the rod string back down on the packer in either situation as this will damage the packer and/or become stuck in the rods and pulled up hole**